Pixelsuft/tinyfoo/README.md

 ```
 ## TODO
  - Add support toml++ (it's C++17 but can work without exceptions)
+ - Support building to shared lib with minimal API
  - Other audio libs
  - Fix TODOs in code and code cleanup